PipedreamHQ/pipedream/docs/docs/workflows/sharing/README.md

 Creating a share link for your workflow will allow anyone with the link to create a template version of your workflow in their own Pipedream account.
 This will allow others to use your workflow with their own Pipedream account and also their own connected accounts.

-Here's an example of a workflow that will send you a daily SMS message with today's schedule:
+Here's an example of a workflow that sends you a daily SMS message with today's schedule:

 <div class="flex justify-center">
 <img alt="Daily Schedule SMS Reminder workflow" src="https://res.cloudinary.com/pipedreamin/image/upload/v1685116771/docs/docs/share%20workflows/New_Project_6_n63kju.png" />